 Part of the battle of overwhelm are damaging thoughts from our own minds which unknowingly apply pressure in an already intense situation.
 Thoughts like “I’ll never be able to do this” are damaging.

 Stop and think to yourself whether or not the damaging thought is actually true or how much it is true.
-Next, consider how you can think more realistically.
-Here, your goal is to generate alternative thoughts that will lead to positive emotions and behaviour.
+Next, consider how you can think more realistically, “I’ll soon get the hang of this” Here, your goal is to generate alternative thoughts that will lead to positive emotions and behaviour.

 When you’re consumed with what may or may not happen in several minutes or months, you can’t appreciate the here and now.
 Instead, schedule time to plan for the future, so you can breathe in the present moment.